cedbanana/dds25-2/README.md

 #### Verification

-Our consistency testing accommodates the eventual consistency model by:
+Our consistency testing accommodates the *quick* consistency model by:
 - Allowing for multiple test runs to verify system convergence
 - Checking both successful and failed transaction states
 - Validating that compensating transactions are correctly applied